HiltonRosenfeld/agentic-ai-workshop/README.md

 1. Browse to your `agentic-ai` database on [Astra DB](https://astra.datastax.com)
 2. Click `Data Explorer` and click `company_faq`
 3. Observe the data loaded into the collection on the right side of the screen
-4. Toggle from `Table` to `JSON` view and collapse some of the rows to see what's inside
+4. Toggle from `Table` to `JSON` view and expand some of the rows to see what's inside

 To see Vector Search in action, type the following in the text box `Vector Search`: